Safe Chance Constrained Reinforcement Learning for Batch Process Control

 GP model inference takes place within the framework provided by Bayesian reasoning.
 The assertion of a modelling decision regarding the mean and covariance function therefore represents a prior belief about the possible properties of the hidden, functional relationship expressed in the dataset $\mathcal{D}$.
-Often, a zero mean ($\mathbf{m}(\bm{\upsilon}) = 0$) is assumed.
 When presented with a new test input $\bm{\upsilon}^* \in \mathbb{R}^{n_{\upsilon}}$, the construction of a single GP model for the $j^{\textit{th}}$ state leads to the generation of an associated prediction $y_j^* \in \mathbb{R}$ via the following joint prior distribution: